ChrisNolan/athenaeum/README.markdown

 * [oauth](http://rubygems.org/gems/oauth) (0.4.6)
 * [rest-client](https://rubygems.org/gems/rest-client) (1.6.7)

+From a [command prompt](http://en.wikipedia.org/wiki/Command_line_interface#Command_prompt): "gem install --no-rdoc --no-ri nokogiri oauth rest-client"

+You then need a copy of the project on your system.
+On the project page, there are the options to: clone, zip or http/ssh/read-only.
+If you're going to want to stay updated, then you want to check it out with git.
+If you don't have those tools and just want to get started, download the zip.
+If you're going to be contributing back to the project, fork/clone it and away you go.

-After those are installed, manually:
+After those are installed, open a command prompt again, change to the project directory and manually:
 * Copy the tpl.yml.example file to your home directory and name it .tpl; edit it with your values.
-If you manage multiple cards, seperate them with commas.
+If you manage multiple cards, seperate them with commas (match up the passwords with commas too).
 * Run the 'bin/oauth_setup.rb' script from the project directory (i.e. "ruby bin/oauth_setup.rb") and follow the prompts to create your HOME/.goodreads yaml config file.

 ### Tests